 New research conducted on pregnant female mice shows that exposure to a high-fat diet can increase the risk of breast cancer across generations.
 These findings may consolidate understanding of breast cancer factors and help to improve prevention.

-Breast cancer is the second most widespread type of cancer among women in the United States, according to the American Cancer Society (ACS), who estimate that there will be around 40,610 deaths attributed to this type of cancer in 2017.
+Breast cancer is the second most widespread type of cancer among women in the United States, according to the American Cancer Society (ACS), who estimate that there will be around

 The known causes of lifestyle-related breast cancer have so far included alcohol consumption, lack of physical exercise, obesity, choice of contraceptives, hormone therapy, and breast-feeding.
 The new research may add an imbalanced diet during pregnancy to this list.